• Skip to primary navigation

 • 2 Tablespoons granulated sugar

-• 3 ½ cups all purpose flour plus extra for kneading and rolling the dough
+• 3 ½ cups bread flour, or all purpose flour

 • 1 ½ teaspoons kosher salt